-After a non-U.S. citizen student has been admitted to Drexel and has confirmed their intent to enroll, ISSS will reach out to them with detailed instructions on how to proceed with assessing their visa needs.
+After an international student has been admitted to Drexel and has confirmed their intent to enroll, they will receive an email with instructions on how to proceed with applying for a U.S. visa.

 - A student confirms their intent to enroll by submitting their nonrefundable tuition deposit through the Discover Drexel portal.

 - ISSS reaches out to the student with instructions on how to apply for a visa.

 - Student follows ISSS instructions and is granted a pre-visa document sponsored by Drexel University.

 - Student uses the pre-visa document and follows the instructions that come with it to apply for a visa at a U.S. embassy or consulate in their home country.

 - Student is granted a visa by a U.S. embassy or consulate in their home country.

 - Student carries visa and pre-visa document with them when they enter the U.S. to begin their course of study at Drexel University.

 Non-U.S. citizen students who study at Drexel University can be sponsored by Drexel for one of two types of non-immigrant visas: either F-1 or J-1.
 Use the chart and descriptions below to help you determine your eligibility.

 |F-1 Visa||J-1 Visa|